|Including CLR Objects in Configuration|

 PostSharp includes a basic facility to describe CLR objects using XML.
 This facility is used to implement the Multicast and LoggingProfiles sections of the configuration file, and can be used to define custom sections.

 The facility is consciously limited in features.
-It was only designed to provide the same features as custom attributes in programming languages.
+It was only design to provide the same features as custom attributes in programming languages.

 This topic contains the following sections: